pascalrimark/PowerShell/Export-PowershellDataFile/README.md

-#Have you ever wondered shy there is no Export-PowerShellDataFile while there is Import-PowershellDataFile.
+# Have you ever wondered why there is no Export-PowerShellDataFile while there is Import-PowershellDataFile.

 I personally use a PowerShell data file very often to manage settings on scripts externally.
 This way I don't always have to customize the script.
 Especially with complex scripts I like to use these files to not have to specify unnecessary many parameters.